orhun-kolgeli/Instagram/README.md

 - User Profiles:
   - [X] Display the profile photo with each post
 - [X] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Best practices while using fragments
-2. Communicating data between fragments

 ## Video Walkthrough